mvs-develop/dev.bitshares.works/docs/knowledge_base/glossary.rst

   - Non-Block producer (a.k.a. standby witness node) is either a not-voted-in witness or a voted-in witness with a different key.
 If it gets enough votes then it's an active witness.

-BTS Holder
+DNA Holder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- "shareholder / stakeholders" --> "BTS Holder"
+- "shareholder / stakeholders" --> "DNA Holder"

 |